simeononsecurity/simeononsecurity.ch/content/articles/google-career-certificates-worth-it/index.en.md

 ### 4. Recognition and Validation

 **Google Career Certificates** carry weight and recognition in the industry.
 Google has partnered with reputable organizations and employers who recognize the value of these certificates.
-Furthermore, Google offers a **dedicated job search platform for certificate holders**, connecting them with potential employers who actively seek candidates with these credentials.
+Also, Google offers a **dedicated job search platform for certificate holders**, connecting them with potential employers who actively seek candidates with these credentials.
 This recognition and validation can significantly enhance your **job prospects** and help you **stand out** from the competition.

 ### 5. ROI and Career Growth